 Years ago, when I was a magistrate (for exactly one year), first in the Port of Spain and later in the San Fernando Magistrates’ Courts, the most difficult aspect of the job was sitting in the juvenile courts to which I was assigned in both districts.

-The Juvenile Court is one where matters are heard in camera so that the cases that come before that court (unless involving a murder or other serious offence) are not reported.
+The juvenile court then and still is one where matters are heard in camera so that the cases that come before that court (unless a murder or other serious offence) are not reported.
 Further, the rules of evidence are relaxed so the court may ask questions of the child (victim or offender), the parent and other parties and factor these matters in arriving at a decision.
-The funny thing about it is that all too often the only parent who was before the court was the mother—whether in applying for an “out of control” order or to secure bail for the child or as an offender.
+The funny thing about it is that all too often the only parent that was before the court was the mother—whether in applying for an “out of control” order or to secure bail for the child or as an offender.

 There was another matter involving two young girls, one seven years and another nine.
 The police had removed them from the mother because of a report by a social worker that they had been sexually abused.
 A subsequent medical report showed that both girls had been sexually active and one had contracted gonorrhoea.
 We sent for the man who was the reported last partner of the mother but it turned out that he was not the abuser, as the children testified.
 It was in fact the “stepfather” before him.